A subcutaneous injection is a method of administering medication. Subcutaneous means under the skin.

-- If you are using a pen delivery system, attach the needle to the pen.
+- If you’re using a pen delivery system, attach the needle to the pen.

-- The first time that you use the pen, you will need to prime it to push out extra air in the delivery system.
+- The first time you use the pen, you’ll need to prime it to push out extra air in the delivery system.

 - Dial a small dose (usually 2 units or 0.02 mL, or as indicated by the package instructions) and push the button to expel the primer.